AntonFagerberg/rackla/README.md

 ### OpenWeatherMap API (JSON)

 OpenWeatherMap has an API with the following end-point that we're going to use: `http://api.openweathermap.org/data/2.5/weather?q=Malmo,SE`.
-That end-point lets us specify one city to retrieve weather data from, defined by: `?q=Malmo,SE` (found in the end of the URL).
+That end-point lets us specify one city to retrieve weather data from, defined by: `?q=Malmo,SE` (found at the end of the URL).

 This will return the weather data for Malmö in Sweden: